Curtis Chillingworth

-Curtis Eugene Chillingworth (October 24, 1896 to presumably June 15, 1955) was an American attorney and judge who disappeared from his home in Manalapan, Florida and was presumed murdered along with his wife, Marjorie Chillingworth.
+Curtis Eugene Chillingworth (October 24, 1896 – June 15, 1955) was an American attorney and judge who disappeared from his home in Manalapan, Florida and was presumed murdered along with his wife, Marjorie Chillingworth.

 Their disappearances and deaths are recounted in the Investigation Discovery series A Crime to Remember (Season 1 Episode 3).

 Background

 Curtis Chillingworth was born October 24, 1896 to a prominent family in West Palm Beach, Florida.
 He graduated from the University of Florida in 1917, and later that same year was admitted to the Florida Bar.
 After graduating, Chillingworth served at the naval base in Key West, then attended the United States Naval Academy, where he received a commission to serve on the gunboat USS Annapolis.
 During World War I he served as an ensign aboard the USS Minneapolis.

 After the war, Chillingworth returned to West Palm Beach to practice law with his father.
 In 1921, he began his career as county judge at age 24.
 He became the newly elected circuit judge in 1923, holding the position for thirty-two years until his death in 1955.
 He married Marjorie M. McKinley, a Cornell University student and daughter of old friends of the Chillingworth family.

 Chillingworth remained in the U.S. Naval Reserves and was recalled to active duty in 1942.
 During World War II, he was stationed in London and Plymouth, England, where he participated in planning the occupation and recovery of Germany.
 He was released from active duty in 1945 as a full commander.

 A 4.1 acre neighborhood park in West Palm Beach is named in honor of Chillingworth.